Bayshore Middle School

 - Project-Based Learning assignments (PBLs).
 Students work for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.
 While some class time may be allotted, projects are generally to be completed at home (with in-class assistance as needed) and must be submitted by the due date.

-Assignments and due dates are to be written by the student in his/her planner, and can also be found on the Google Classroom site.
+Assignments and due dates are to be written by the student in his/her planner, and can also be found on Google Classroom.

 I commit to doing my best every day, out of respect for myself as well as those around me.
 That means I will be prepared, behave in a respectful manner, and participate appropriately.
 I understand that assignments must be submitted on time in order to receive credit, and that missed work will impact my marking period grade significantly.
 I understand that it is my responsibility to find out what work I missed while absent, and that the make-up work is due within the same number of school days as I was absent.
 I have reviewed these rules with my parent/guardian, and I understand what I need to do to be successful in class.